A conference on marine biodiversity in the Mediterranean

 About BioDivMed 2023

 What is the goal of the BioDivMed Mission?
-To identify and better understand the distribution of fish, crustacean, and marine mammal species, and then create a detailed, high-resolution map of marine biodiversity.
-To achieve this, environmental DNA (eDNA) technology will be used to enable a standardized inventory of the Mediterranean, conducted in a synchronized manner through four sampling campaigns: over four months, more than 700 eDNA filtrations will be carried out in marine and brackish waters spanning over 2,000 kilometers.
+To identify and better understand the distribution of fish, crustacean, and marine mammal species, and then to create a detailed, fine-scale map of marine biodiversity.
+To achieve this, environmental DNA (eDNA) technology will be used to conduct a standardized survey of the Mediterranean Sea, carried out simultaneously through four sampling campaigns: over the course of four months, more than 700 eDNA filtrations will be performed in marine and brackish waters spanning over 2,000 kilometers.

-DNA metabarcoding is a new technology that enables the assessment of aquatic biodiversity through the DNA traces left by species in their environment.
-The filtration and analysis of environmental DNA enable the detection of numerous species and thus hold great potential for developing a new generation of indicators of the health of marine waters under human impact or subject to protective measures.
+Metabarcoding of environmental DNA is a new technology that makes it possible to assess aquatic biodiversity through the DNA traces left by species in their environment.
+The filtration and analysis of environmental DNA enable the detection of numerous species and thus hold great potential for developing a new generation of indicators of the health of marine waters subject to human impact or conservation measures.
 Never before has such a synchronized and standardized inventory of marine biodiversity been undertaken on French territory.

-This unprecedented effort stems from the collaboration and synergy of four oceanographic expeditions scheduled for this year between May and August 2023:
+This unprecedented effort is the result of the collaboration and synergy between four oceanographic expeditions scheduled for this year between May and August 2023:

-• PISCIS, a monitoring program assessing the health of Posidonia and coralligenous seagrass beds, carried out on behalf of the Water Agency by Andromède Océanologie;
+• PISCIS, a monitoring campaign assessing the health of Posidonia and coralligenous seagrass beds, carried out by Andromède Océanologie on behalf of the Water Agency;

-• PIAF, a study of marine life in soft and sandy substrates; PIAF is coordinated by the University of Montpellier;
+• PIAF, a study of marine life on soft and sandy substrates; PIAF is coordinated by the University of Montpellier;

-• The OceanoScientific Expedition, which will sail along the Mediterranean coast from the Italian border to the Spanish border to collect DNA samples; to educate and raise awareness about issues related to the ocean and its biodiversity by organizing the "Tour Mer & Métiers" as part of the Exemplary Mediterranean Coastline – Famex 2030 program;
+• The OceanoScientific Expedition, which will sail along the Mediterranean coast from the Italian border to the Spanish border to collect DNA samples; to inform and raise awareness about issues related to the ocean and its biodiversity by organizing the “Tour Mer & Métiers” as part of the Exemplary Mediterranean Coast (Famex 2030) program;

-• The Pelagos Expedition organized by the We are Méditerranée association, whose goal is to study marine life in the pelagic zone, particularly within the Pelagos Sanctuary, a marine protected area (MPa) designed to protect marine mammals within a triangle formed by the French and Italian mainland, with Corsica at its apex.
+• The Pelagos Expedition organized by the We are Méditerranée association, whose goal is to study marine life in the pelagic zone, particularly within the Pelagos Sanctuary, a marine protected area (Aspim) designed to protect marine mammals within a triangle comprising the French and Italian mainland and including Corsica at its apex.

-Thanks to this collaboration, an initial map of marine biodiversity (with a resolution of 10 kilometers) will be made available to all stakeholders and managers of coastal and marine areas on the Medtrix and Vigilife Maps platforms (the Global Living Observatory, of which the University of Montpellier and SpyGen are two founding members) in 2024.
+Thanks to this collaboration, an initial map of marine biodiversity (with a resolution of 10 kilometers) will be made available to all stakeholders and managers of coastal and marine areas on the Medtrix and Vigilife Maps platforms (the Global Observatory of Life, of which the University of Montpellier and SpyGen are two founding members) in 2024.

 • April 27, 2023: Launch of the PIAF program from Carnon.